technology-toolbox/website/content/blog/jjameson/2007/06/17/issues-deploying-sharepoint-solution-packages.md

 ---
-title: "Issues Deploying SharePoint Solution Packages"
+title: Issues Deploying SharePoint Solution Packages
 date: 2007-06-17T07:44:00-06:00
 excerpt:
-  "Several weeks ago, I converted our deployment process to use SharePoint solution packages instead of the batch scripts that we had been using in our Development environment.
-One of the issues that I discovered along the way is that SharePoint is rather..."
+  Several weeks ago, I converted our deployment process to use SharePoint solution packages instead of the batch scripts that we had been using in our Development environment.
+One of the issues that I discovered along the way is that SharePoint is rather...
 aliases:
   [
     "/blog/jjameson/archive/2007/06/16/issues-deploying-sharepoint-solution-packages.aspx",